ryanmcnally93/little-strings/README.md

 This is a detailed log of the issues I ran into whilst coding my first project, and how I overcame them.

 1).
 The first issue I found was trying to create the grid layout on my homepage.
-I spent a while changing classes and moving elements only to realise I'd forgotten to identify the classes as grid areas in CSS.
+I spent a while changing classes and moving elements only to realize I'd forgotten to identify the classes as grid areas in CSS.
 I then noticed when this still didn't work, that my closing div tag of the homepage-one div was inline with the opening tag, rather than after the content.

 <img src="assets/images/readme-images/bug-1.png" width="65%" alt="Incorrect grid layout" style="display: inherit; margin: auto; border-radius: 25px;">